Understanding the Basics of Surety Bonds

 • Application:

-• The principal applies for a surety bond, providing necessary information about the project or business.
+• The principal applies for a bond, providing necessary information about the project or business.

 • Underwriting: